GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 #### `max_age`

-The `max_age` property specifies the time in seconds after which unsent reports are to be dropped (seconds).
+The `max_age` property specifies the time in seconds after which unsent reports are to be dropped.
 The browser doesn't send the reports right away.
 Instead, it transmits them out-of-band whenever there aren't any other higher priority tasks.
 The `max_age` prevents the browser from sending reports that are too stale to be useful.
-For example, `max_age: 86400` means that reports older than 24 hours will not be sent.
+For example, `max_age: 86400` means that reports older than twenty-four hours will not be sent.

 #### `endpoints`